garrandall/popular-music-data/tracks/feenin--jodeci.md

 I don't have a mind
 It's all blown on you, baby
 Girl i'm so strung out
-All i do is wish for you
+All I do is wish for you
 So tomorrow if you're not here
 Then girl i'm down
-So i need you near
+So I need you near
 I just wanna make it through the night
 So hold me tight
 Then girl i'm alright

 I can't leave you alone
 You got me feenin
-Girl you got everything that i need, got everything that i need I can't leave you alone
+Girl you got everything that I need, got everything that I need I can't leave you alone
 You got me feenin
 Girl i'm feenin for you